International research shows: No genetic distinction between ‘Sativa’ and ‘Indica’ cannabis

 According to the researchers, the industry should be more open about the chemical composition.
 “Show the terpene profiles for real instead of an unreliable name like Indica or Sativa.
 Fortunately, a number of companies already do this, but a standardised measurement and naming convention is still lacking.
 Reliable information is of great importance; certainly for medicinal applications,” concludes Van Velzen.

-Sean Myles and Sophie Watts at Bedrocan Series
+Sophie Watts at Bedrocan Series

 Do you want to know more?
 Or already reserve a spot at the webinar?
 Click here.